soimort/you-get/README.md

     -y | --extractor-proxy <HOST:PORT>       Use specific HTTP proxy for extracting stream data.
          --no-proxy                          Don't use any proxy. (ignore $http_proxy) --debug                             Show traceback on KeyboardInterrupt.
+         --json                              Output the information of videos in json text without downloading.
 ```

 ## License